 All of these annoyances make it difficult to process information correctly and efficiently, and can cause a lot of headache, frustration, and a whole lot of extra work.
 How can your templates work for you instead of the other way around?
 At PCC, we offer both the design and support to help you make the most of every minute.

 PCC’s pediatric EHR is more than software -- it comes with the support and guidance to evolve with your practice as it grows, because our templates are fully customizable.
 “We give you full access to customized templates at will,” Jim explains, “Whenever you want to change them, at no extra cost.”
-This includes not only in-person training with PCC in your office, but a relationship between offices, PCC Support, and Client Advocates like Jim, who are always there to answer questions, propose solutions, and remind you when your charts need tidying up!
+This includes not only customized remote training with PCC in your office, but a relationship between offices, PCC Support, and Client Advocates like Jim, who are always there to answer questions, propose solutions, and remind you when your charts need tidying up!

 Jim has a final piece of advice for building an awesome charting template with PCC EHR: “You also have to be mindful as a pediatrician: are you building these templates for you or for other other staff or another pediatrician?
 Are you getting their input when you build these templates?”
 He says that when all staff have a say in creating workflows and templates, the templates work at their best.